evhub/coco-cs/DOCS.md

-                        remaining args passed to Jupyter) --mypy ...              run MyPy on compiled Python (remaining args passe to MyPy) (implies --package--no-tco) --argv ...              set sys.argv to source plus remaining args for use in Coconut script being run --tutorial              open the Coconut tutorial in the default web browser
+                        remaining args passed to Jupyter) --mypy ...              run MyPy on compiled Python (remaining args passe to MyPy) (implies --package--no-tco) --argv ..., --args ...
+                        set sys.argv to source plus remaining args for use in Coconut script being  run --tutorial              open the Coconut tutorial in the default web browser

 --style name            Pygments syntax highlighting style (or 'none' to